What does it take for a sports team to be successful?

 Virtual Judges: Evaluate student Mission Folders[Back to top]

 Virtual Judges have a background or interest in STEM, or education.
-They independently and objectively score approximately 10 Mission Folders online during the month of March.
+They independently and objectively score approximately 10-15 Mission Folders online during the first 3 weeks of March.

 Do I qualify as a Virtual Judge?